-The Great Ocean Road region has some of the world surfing professionals’ favourite surf spots.
+The Great Ocean Road coast is home to some of surfing professionals’ favourite surf spots.
 Most famous of all is internationally renowned Bells Beach, home to the annual Rip Curl Pro event – a hallmark event for Victoria.

-The coastline from Torquay to the 12 Apostles has surf spots dotted along it.
-You get a clue that the surf is pumping when certain car parks along the Great Ocean Road are full of local tradesmen’s vans and utes – having downed tools for the day to capitalise on the good conditions.
+The coastline from Torquay to Portland has endless choices of incredible surf spots dotted along it.
+You get a clue that the surf is pumping when car parks along the Great Ocean Road are full of local tradespeople’s vans and utes – having downed tools for the day to capitalise on the good conditions.

 Explore everything about a region by selecting a location.